Best Of17 min read

 Ipvanish

-IPVanish occupies a specific niche: it's the VPN of choice for Kodi users, IPTV streamers, and people doing a lot of P2P file sharing.
-It owns and operates its entire server infrastructure — no third-party hosting providers — which theoretically reduces the risk of a rogue server operator snooping on traffic.
+IPVanish fills a specific space: it's the go-to VPN for Kodi users, IPTV streamers, and people doing a lot of P2P file sharing.
+It owns and operates all its servers itself — no third-party hosting providers — which theoretically lowers the risk of a rogue server operator snooping.
 Unlimited connections make it practical for high-device households.

-Full transparency, because you deserve it: IPVanish has a 2016 incident on its record where, under previous ownership, the company provided user logs to Homeland Security despite claiming a no-logs policy.
-That's not a rumor — it's documented.
-They've since undergone audits and changed ownership (now under Ziff Davis), and the current audited no-logs policy appears legitimate.
-But the history exists, and whether that matters to you is genuinely your call.
+And I'll be straight with you: IPVanish has a 2016 incident on the record where, under previous ownership, it gave user logs to Homeland Security despite claiming a no-logs policy.
+That's documented fact.
+They've since gotten audited and changed ownership (now under Ziff Davis), and the current audited no-logs policy appears solid.
+But the history is there, and you get to decide if that matters to you.

 Key Features: